Frequently asked questions about ChemCycling®

 Pyrolysis is the thermochemical splitting of organic compounds.
 High temperatures (300-700°C) are used to break down the bonds in large molecules to create smaller molecules.
 In contrast to gasification and incineration, the pyrolysis reaction occurs solely under the influence of high temperatures and in the absence of oxygen.
 No additional chemicals are used in these processes.

 BASF does not own a pyrolysis plant.
 The pyrolysis oil used to manufacture the pilot products was purchased from a pyrolysis oil producer.
 In October 2019, we announced a partnership with Quantafuel.
-Quantafuel is currently starting up a pyrolysis and purification plant with a nameplate capacity of approximately 16,000 tons per year in Skive, Denmark.
+Quantafuel has started up a pyrolysis and purification plant with a nameplate capacity of approximately 16,000 tons per year in Skive, Denmark.
+BASF is providing technical support with experienced BASF employees to get the plant fully operational.
 BASF will have a right of first refusal to all pyrolysis oil and purified hydrocarbons from this plant for a minimum of four years.

 Since 2020, BASF also has partnerships with Pyrum and New Energy.
 Both companies supply BASF with pyrolysis oil derived from waste tires.

-The plant of the Norwegian start-up Quantafuel is located in Skive, Denmark and is currently in the start-up phase.
-The raw material which will be used is mixed post-consumer plastic waste, which would otherwise be energetically recovered.
+The raw material which is used in Quantafuel's plant in Skive, Denmark is mixed post-consumer plastic waste, which would otherwise be energetically recovered.
 Quantafuel has signed agreements with Norwegian recycling companies Grønt Punkt Norge and Geminor to supply mixed plastic waste.

 The Norwegian Environmental Agency (Miljødirektoratet) confirmed that the Quantafuel technology for chemical recycling qualifies as material recycling.
 However, even if Quantafuel is eligible to recycle plastic material suitable for recycling mechanically, the economics will not be sustainable.
 Only mixed plastic waste yielding close to zero or negative value also called “gate fee”, can sustain Quantafuel’s business case.
 Hence, plastic waste suitable for mechanically recycling with a market value normally ranging from 200 to 1,000 EUR per metric ton, will not be utilized.